NuCivic/data-openFDA/README.md

 - Recline: https://github.com/NuCivic/data-openFDA/search?utf8=%E2%9C%93&q=recline.js
 - DevShop: https://github.com/NuCivic/data-openFDA/search?utf8=%E2%9C%93&q=devshop

-**Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) provider, and indicated which provider they used**
+**deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) provider, and indicated which provider they used**

 The prototype’s IaaS is Softlayer (http://www.softlayer.com/), and we manage our own PaaS running DevShop (https://github.com/opendevshop/devshop).